Wikipedia Page in Draft

 World Run Day is an annual non-competitive running event paying tribute to the sport of running.
-Started in 1999 as the first “Virtual Run” it has two primary components: 1.
-Runners will run on the designated World Run Day for that year (Sunday closest to November 8).
+Started in 1999 as the first “Virtual Run,” it has two primary components: 1.
+Runners will run on the designated World Run Day for that year (the Sunday closest to November 8).
 2. Runners shall create/select their own running venue.
 They can run by themselves either on a treadmill, at their health club, in an existing race, or simply jog around the block.
 They simply run.
 3. They donate directly to a local charity of choice.
 It can be a local Cancer Organization, Organization Against Drunk Driving, Food Pantry, or any organization the runner would like to send their donation to.
 (Runners will typically mail their check or cash directly to the charity organization.)
 Their name, their location (city, state, country), and comments such as dedications and quotes are posted on the event website www.runday.com.

 World Run Day was founded by Long Beach, NY runner Bill McDermott.
 After developing the concept, he telephoned a local newspaper journalist (John Hanc of Newsday ).
 John mentioned that the only type of event that resembled the concept was an event called Sport Aide (see wikipedia) which was a sport-themed campaign for African famine relief held in May 1986 and coordinated by Bob Geldof of the Boomtown Rats.
 Bob is an Irish-singer-songwriter, author, political activist and occasional actor..

 Initially, the concept was hard for runners to grasp.
 Some 20 years later, many running events have a Virtual Run component that help runners become an extension of their “Terra-Firma” event (as McDermott calls it).
 Virtual Running is still relatively new.